 Dark, tarry stools are to be anticipated during the first few days; these stools are referred to as meconium.
-Colostrum, also known as "pre-milk", helps to clear meconium from the gut, and within a few days, the stools become yellowish-tan and soft.
-The stools will have a not-so-unpleasant kind of "porridge/popcorn or cheesy" smell to them.
+Colostrum, also known as pre-milk, helps to clear meconium from the gut, and within a few days, the stools become yellowish-tan and soft.
+The stools will have a not-so-unpleasant kind of porridge/popcorn or cheesy smell.
 The consistency is usually compared to custard or mustard because it usually contains small seedy-looking bits.

-To ensure adequate milk intake, it is essential that your baby drinks more during the day if he/she is sleeping through at night.
+To ensure adequate milk intake, your baby must drink more during the day if they sleep through at night.

 After Six Weeks

-After six weeks you may notice that your baby has fewer stools than before, sometimes only one bowel movement every ten days or longer; this is because breast milk is so easily absorbed.
+After six weeks, you may notice that your baby has fewer stools than before, sometimes only one bowel movement every ten days or longer, because breast milk is so easily absorbed.
 Again, it's also normal for them to have one stool after every feeding.
 Less frequent bowel movements should be easy to pass and soft.
-After the six week mark, your baby will be wetting about five diapers daily, but they should be considerably heavier than before; this is because your baby is now able to hold more urine in their bladder.
+After the six-week mark, your baby will be wetting about five diapers daily, but they should be considerably heavier than before because your baby can now hold more urine in their bladder.

 Six Months Onwards

-As soon as solids are introduced at about six months, your baby's digestive system will be working through many changes.
+As soon as solids are introduced at about six months, your baby's digestive system will work through many changes.
 The stools will start to smell stronger, and the color and consistency will change.
 You may find pieces of food in the stool that have not been digested.
-During this time babies often struggle with diarrhea or constipation when they are not tolerating a particular food well.
+During this time, babies often struggle with diarrhea or constipation when they are not tolerating a particular food well.